jazzbox35/MettaWamJam/README.md

 If you wish to modify the server, clone the repo, change the code as desired for your installation, and rebuild the Docker image using the included `Dockerfile`.

 "WAM" is an acronym for Warren Abstract Machine.
-"JAM" is you get fast MeTTa, MORK in an AI toolbox!
+"JAM" is you get fast MeTTa, MM2 in an AI toolbox!